phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 }
 ```

-You can also get event when an error happened:
+You can also get events when an error occurs:

 ```java
 public void errorExecute(@Observes @ErrorExecute ErrorInfo errorInfo) {